-WVU Medicine: University Healthcare's Doctoral Internship in Psychology strongly values diversity and believes in creating an equitable, hospitable, appreciative, safe, and inclusive learning environment for its interns.
+WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internship in Psychology strongly values diversity and believes in creating an equitable, hospitable, appreciative, safe, and inclusive learning environment for its interns.
 Diversity among interns and supervisors enriches the educational experience, promotes personal growth, and strengthens communities and the workplace.
 Every effort is made by the program to create a climate in which all staff and interns feel respected, comfortable, and in which success is possible and obtainable.
 The program strives to make every effort to dispel ignorance or anxiety associated with multicultural experiences.
 The training program includes expected competencies in diversity, and multiple experiences are provided to be sure that interns are both personally supported and well-trained in this area.

-The WVU Medicine: University Healthcare Doctoral Internship welcomes applicants from diverse backgrounds.
+The WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg's Doctoral Internship welcomes applicants from diverse backgrounds.
 The program believes that a diverse training environment contributes to the overall quality of the program.
 The internship provides equal opportunity to all prospective interns and does not discriminate because of a person's race, color, religion, sex, national origin, age, disability, or any other factor that is irrelevant to success as a psychology intern.
 Applicants are individually evaluated in terms of quality of previous training, practicum experiences, and fit with the internship.